awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Required: No
 The name of the volume\.
 Up to 255 letters \(uppercase and lowercase\), numbers, hyphens, and underscores are allowed\.
 This name is referenced in the `sourceVolume` parameter of container definition `mountPoints`\.

+`host`
+Required: No
+This parameter is specified when using bind mounts\.
+To use Docker volumes, specify a `dockerVolumeConfiguration` instead\.
+The contents of the `host` parameter determine whether your bind mount data volume persists on the host container instance and where it is stored\.
+If the `host` parameter is empty, then the Docker daemon assigns a host path for your data volume, but the data is not guaranteed to persist after the containers associated with it stop running\.
+Bind mount host volumes are supported when using either the EC2 or Fargate launch types\.
+Windows containers can mount whole directories on the same drive as `$env:ProgramData`\.
+`sourcePath`
+Type: String
+Required: No
+When the `host` parameter is used, specify a `sourcePath` to declare the path on the host container instance that is presented to the container\.
+If this parameter is empty, then the Docker daemon has assigned a host path for you\.
+If the `host` parameter contains a `sourcePath` file location, then the data volume persists at the specified location on the host container instance until you delete it manually\.
+If the `sourcePath` value does not exist on the host container instance, the Docker daemon creates it\.
+If the location does exist, the contents of the source path folder are exported\.

 `dockerVolumeConfiguration`
 Type: Object
 Required: No